-The syntax is: "num sampling method samples {integer}".
+The syntax is: "num sampling method samples {integer}."

 - 3.12.7.1.5 sbgo_max_iterations: Maximum number of iterations for the Surrogate-Based Global Optimizer (SBGO).
 The default is set to 10.
-The syntax is: "sbgo max iterations {integer}". - 3.12.7.1.6 sbgo_surrogate_output_name: File name for writing surrogate model files.
+The syntax is: "sbgo max iterations {integer}." - 3.12.7.1.6 sbgo_surrogate_output_name: File name for writing surrogate model files.
 If this parameter is not assigned, surrogate model files will not be written.
 The default is empty.
-The syntax is: "sbgo_surrogate_output_name {string}". - 3.12.7.1.7 moga_population_size: Population size for Multi-Objective Genetic Algorithm (MOGA).
+The syntax is: "sbgo_surrogate_output_name {string}." - 3.12.7.1.7 moga_population_size: Population size for Multi-Objective Genetic Algorithm (MOGA).
 The default is set to 300.
-The syntax is: "moga_population_size {integer}". - 3.12.7.1.8 moga_max_function_evaluations: Maximum number of function evaluations for the MOGA.
+The syntax is: "moga_population_size {integer}." - 3.12.7.1.8 moga_max_function_evaluations: Maximum number of function evaluations for the MOGA.
 The default is set to 20,000.
-The syntax is: "moga max function evaluations {integer}". - 3.12.7.1.9 moga_niching_distance: This parameter specifies the niching Euclidean distance between design candidates.
+The syntax is: "moga max function evaluations {integer}." - 3.12.7.1.9 moga_niching_distance: This parameter specifies the niching Euclidean distance between design candidates.
 The minimum allowable distance between any two designs in the performance space is the Euclidian (simple square-root-sum-of-squares calculation) distance defined by these percentages.
 The purpose of niching is to encourage differentiation along the Pareto frontier and thus a more even and uniform sampling.
-This is typically accomplished by discouraging clustering of design points in the performance space.
 The default is set to 0.1.

-The syntax is: "moga niching distance {value}".
+The syntax is: "moga_niching_distance {value}."